lubp1/SIR_model_COVID/README.md

-# SI_model_COVID
+# SIR Model to COVID19
-This is an project for a Linear Systems Analysis undergraduate course, whose objective is to model the coronavirus spread on Brazil using the SI disease spread model.
-This leads to a logistic function for the number of infected people, and it's parameters should be estimated.
+This is an project for a Linear Systems Analysis undergraduate course, whose objective is to model the coronavirus spread on Brazil using the SIR disease spread model.
 The data used on this project can be found on https://github.com/pdpcosta/COVID-19_Brazil.

-The analysis made can be found on the report.pdf file, in portuguese.
+The first part of the project was to model the disease spread with a logistic function, and it's parameters were estimated.
+The analysis made can be found on the report1.pdf file, in portuguese.